mcuntz/mcplot/docs/source/full_example.rst

            from numpy.polynomial import polynomial as P
            # get dimensions of new Axes for Figure.add_axes
            from mcplot import position
-           # convert strings to LaTeX strings
+           # convert strings to strings with LaTeX formatting
            from mcplot import str2tex
            # put text on plot
            from mcplot import text2plot